theman-oj10/CareerSync/docs/DeveloperGuide.md

 2. The `InternshipDataParser` parses the command and creates a new `InternshipDeleteTaskCommandParser` object.
 If either the internship index or the task index is either missing or invalid, a ParseException will be thrown.
 3. The `InternshipDeleteTaskCommandParser` then creates a new `InternshipDeleteTaskCommand` object with the extracted details.
 4. The `InternshipDeleteTaskCommand`'s execute() method is called.
-A copy of the Internship object is created after accessing it via the given indexes, and its task is deleted.
+The Internship is accessed via the given indexes, and the task with the corresponding task index is deleted.
    If the internship index is larger than the number of internships displayed, a CommandException will be thrown.<br>
    If the task index is larger than the number of tasks in the `TaskList` field of the internship, a CommandException will be thrown.<br>
-5. The `InternshipDeleteTaskCommand` then calls `InternshipModel::setInternship` to replace the internship with the new one with the deleted task, to trigger a UI update.<br>
+5. The `InternshipDeleteTaskCommand` then calls `InternshipModel::setInternship` to trigger a UI update.<br>
 6. The `InternshipDeleteTaskCommand` then calls `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` to update the internship displayed on the UI.<br>

 --------------------------------------------------------------------------------------------------------------------